fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 the same level, but really two separate levels.
 So, we went for simple again, and the houses you need to power would have to be the same on each side.

-How to make the night interesting then?
 We wanted to have a real interplay between the day and night portions: you would have to go back and forth to satisfy the constraints on both sides.
-We needed to find a mechanism that would let you solve the day side, but you would need to refine your solution in order to solve the night side.
-Solutions to the night side had to be a subset of the solutions for the day side.
+We needed to find a mechanism that would let you solve the day side, but you would have to refine your solution in order to solve the night side.

 ![sketch of night coverage for generators](/img/posts/ld39-paper-night-coverage.jpg)